zertrin/clikraken/README.md

 See package on PyPI: https://pypi.python.org/pypi/clikraken

 **WARNING**: This software is currently in development.
-I consider it in _alpha_ state, which means that it works well enough for me but hasn't been thoroughly tested.
+I consider it in _beta_ state, which means that it works well enough for me but hasn't been thoroughly tested.
 There are probably undetected bugs left. **Use at your own risk!**

+See list of changes in the [Changelog](CHANGELOG.md).

 ## Installation